yogo/persevere/README.txt

 (The MIT License)

-Copyright (c) 2009 Ivan R. Judson, Montana State University
+Copyright (c) 2009 Montana State University

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the